-Cherry Creek is a beutiful pocket of Denver with some of the best shopping and a growing food and drinks scene.
+Cherry Creek is a beautiful pocket of Denver with some of the best shopping and a growing food and drinks scene.

 Cherry Creek also has a very high amount of singles, almost reaching 60% of the population.
-Those who live an active lifestyle and an affinity for the finer things in life, will really enjoy this area.
+Those who live an active and singles lifestyle and who have an affinity for the finer things in life will really enjoy this area.

 If you’re single and looking for the best Denver neighborhoods, start with these.
 As you begin to mingle, you’ll find where other singles like you are living in Denver.